After Trump backs down on stimulus bill, Democrats aim for higher relief checks

 In a sudden reversal late on Sunday, Trump signed into law a $2.3 trillion pandemic aid and spending package, restoring unemployment benefits to millions of Americans and providing funds to keep government agencies running.

 Trump, who leaves office on Jan.
-20 after losing November’s election to President-elect Joe Biden, retreated from his threat to block the bill, which was approved by Congress last week, after he came under pressure from lawmakers on both sides.
+20 after losing November’s election to Democratic challenger Joe Biden, retreated from his threat to block the bill, which was approved by Congress last week, after he came under pressure from lawmakers on both sides.

-The Republican president, who golfed on Sunday and remained out of public view even as a government crisis loomed, had last week called the bill a “disgrace” and demanded Congress change it to increase the size of stimulus checks for struggling Americans from $600 to $2,000 while also cutting some other spending.
+The Republican president, who played golf in Florida on Sunday and remained out of public view even as a government crisis loomed, had last week called the bill a “disgrace” and demanded Congress change it to boost stimulus payments for struggling Americans from $600 to $2,000 while also cutting other spending.

-It was not immediately clear why Trump, who has refused to concede defeat to Biden, changed his mind on the stimulus package.
+It was unclear why Trump, who has refused to concede defeat to Biden, changed his mind on the stimulus package.
 His surprise, last-minute resistance had threatened to inject further chaos into the final stretch of his presidency.

 Despite that, Democratic lawmakers who have a majority in the House of Representatives and have long wanted $2,000 relief checks, hope to use a rare point of agreement with Trump to advance the proposal - or at least put Republicans on record against it - in a vote on Monday.

+Voting is not expected until late in the afternoon, when lawmakers will also seek to override Trump’s recent veto of a $740 billion bill setting policy for the Defense Department.
+If successful, that would be the first veto override of Trump’s presidency.

-Many of Trump’s fellow Republicans oppose the higher payments, and Trump may not have the influence to budge them.
-The issue appears unlikely to gain traction in the Republican-controlled Senate.
+Many of Trump’s fellow Republicans, who control the Senate, oppose the higher relief payments, and Trump may not have the influence to budge them.

+Georgia Republicans Kelly Loeffler and David Perdue, who face crucial Senate runoffs next month that could determine who controls the chamber, welcomed Trump’s move, without saying whether the payments should be increased.

+“Thanks to President Trump’s leadership, COVID relief is again on its way to millions of Georgia families and businesses who need it most,” they said in a joint statement that echoed Trump in criticizing the Democrats for prioritizing “wasteful, irresponsible spending over the welfare of the American people.”

-Many economists agree the financial aid in the bill should be bigger to get the economy moving again but say that immediate support for Americans hit by coronavirus lockdowns is still urgently needed.
+Many economists agree the financial aid in the bill should be bigger to jolt the economy but say that any immediate support for Americans hit by coronavirus lockdowns is still urgently needed.

+Global markets were buoyed after Trump signed the massive spending measure and backed away from a year-end government spending crisis.
+U.S. stocks also rose in pre-market trading, with futures tracking the S&P 500 and Nasdaq hitting a record high.

 After signing the bill behind closed doors at his beachside club in Florida, Trump sought to put the best face on his climb-down, saying he was signing it with “a strong message that makes clear to Congress that wasteful items need to be removed.”

-“Much more money is coming,” he insisted in a statement, though he provided nothing to back this promise.
+“Much more money is coming,” he said in a statement, though he provided nothing to back this promise.

-With less than a month left in office, Trump is unlikely to get his fellow Republicans to back the extra money for individuals or persuade Democrats to accept spending cuts he says he wants elsewhere in the spending bill, particularly in foreign aid.

 BITTER HOLIDAY